MrSubha420/Data-Structure-Cprogramming/basic c programming/5-Loop-lab4/readme.md

 | Condition check | Entry-controlled (checked before each iteration) | Entry-controlled (checked before each iteration) | Exit-controlled (checked after the body) |
 | Guaranteed execution | No (may run 0 times) | No (may run 0 times) | Yes (runs at least once) |
 | Typical use | Known/finite iteration count, indexed loops | Unknown count, repeat until condition | Menus, input validation — body must run once |

+## 7. Infinite loop
+ - Defination : An infinite loop is a loop that never stops running because its termination condition is never met or no condition is provided.

+ - Syntax:
+ - - condition does not given